csmith/chameth.com/site/content/post/2020-03-01-intro-to-containers/index.md

 The same container can be deployed on a freight train, a lorry, or a ship.
 The haulage company doesn't need to care what's in the container because they're completely standardised.
-Likewise, with software containers you don't really need to care about what's inside: the software you're deploying could be written in Go, Python3, Python3, Bash, LOLCODE, or anything[^1].
+Likewise, with software containers you don't really need to care about what's inside: the software you're deploying could be written in Go, Python2, Python3, Bash, PHP, LOLCODE, or anything[^1].

 <!--more-->